AhmedAbdel-Aal/blog/_posts/2020-09-24-Comprehensive-Guide-For-Triplet-Loss-Function.md

 ## Online mining

-The idea of Online mining is to overcome the computation and memory drawback of the offline mining.
+The idea of Online mining is to overcome the computation and memory drawbacks of the offline mining.
 Thus the triplets mining is applied over the embeddings of the data, not the data itself.
 Therefore the architecture of the model is changed into: